StanislavPetrov15/TT_Rasterizer/README.md

     - "vertical gradient (glyph)" - vertical gradient between two or more colors; the gradient is applied to each glyph in the string, not to the string as a whole
     - "horizontal gradient (string)" - horizontal gradient between two or more colors; the gradient is applied to the string as a whole
     - "vertical gradient (string)" - vertical gradient between two or more colors; the gradient is applied to the string as a whole

+  - supports underline functionality; to use it, set UnderlineColor, UnderlineThickness and UnderlinePosition variables; to disable it, set UnderlineColor to NULL

   - the size of the characters is specified in pixels - the size specifies the line height